 Sadly, the condition is often under-diagnosed or misdiagnosed.
-"Few physicians and parents and teachers are even aware of developmental motor disorders,” says Deborah Dewey, a University of Calgary professor who specializes in DCD research.
+"Few physicians and parents and teachers are even aware of developmental motor disorders,” Dr. Deborah Dewey, PhD, a University of Calgary professor who specializes in DCD research, tells Bustle.

-"Educators, therapists, medical doctors, and other professionals may think a person with dyspraxia has ODD or OCD or another emotional disorder,” says Carol Stock Kranowitz, author of the Sync series, including The Out-of-Sync Child Grows Up.
+"Educators, therapists, medical doctors, and other professionals may think a person with dyspraxia has ODD or OCD or another emotional disorder,” Carol Stock Kranowitz, an expert in sensory processing disorders and author of the Sync series, including The Out-of-Sync Child Grows Up, tells Bustle.
 "In fact, the person may have Sensory Processing Disorder (SPD), which affects how they respond to sensations of touch and movement," she adds.
 (Some experts view dyspraxia as a subset of SPD.)

 One reason for the lack of accurate diagnoses is that many people with dyspraxia don't present with symptoms as "classic" as mine.
-“Dyspraxia/DCD is a cluster of difficulties and can present with different difficulties,” says Michèle Lee, who chairs the U.K.'s Dyspraxia Foundation.
+“Dyspraxia/DCD is a cluster of difficulties and can present with different difficulties,” physiotherapist Michèle Lee, MBE, who chairs the U.K.'s Dyspraxia Foundation, tells Bustle.
 “The common symptom is difficulties with gross and fine motor skills.”

 1. You’re Really Freaking Clumsy